 One final tip

-If you have a designated driver and prefer exploring on your own, check out the Arizona Wine Growers site, which has maps of the state's three wine regions.
+If you have a designated driver and prefer exploring on your own, check out the Arizona Wine Growers site for information from the state's three wine regions.